+Sport, including judo, instills self discipline, a competitive attitude, and team spirit.
+Its value in promoting health, social integration, and psychological wellbeing is of little doubt.
+It is not difficult to understand why sport is so important for the wellbeing of people with disabilities (Chawla, 1994).

-Participation in sport, including judo, offers psychological benefits and social benefits, promoting self-discipline, competitive spirit and social integration.
-These wait is particularly useful for athletes with disabilities, helping their general wellbeing and rehabilitation process (Chawla, 1994).
-Although the attention is revolt to the physical adaptations, the psychological and social dimensions of training are equally important.
+Although coaches and practitioners during sports practice focus more on the physical and technical aspects, the psychological and social dimensions of training are equally important.
 Participation in sport can improve quality of the life significantly for athletes with disabilities, making it an essential component of their training and rehabilitation programmes.